MangaD/mybb-thread-preview/README.md

 ## Customization

-You may change how many characters to display in the preview by editing the file `threadpreview.php` (find 200 and replace with your own value).
+You can change how many characters to display in the preview at the ACP settings.